akitectio/aki-ui/mcp/README.md

 ### 🛠 Code Generation

-- Generate React components using Aki UI
+- **Generate React components using ONLY @akitectio/aki-ui**
+- **Mandatory enforcement** of Aki UI component usage in all generated code
 - Support for forms, dashboards, cards, tables, layouts, and custom components
 - **Initialize complete projects** with Vite, Next.js, or Create React App
 - Project templates with TypeScript, routing, authentication, and more
+- **Generate .github/instructions/.instructions.md** with mandatory Aki UI usage rules for AI assistants
 - Code validation and optimization suggestions
-- Performance and accessibility improvements
+- Performance and accessibility improvements using Aki UI's built-in features

 ### 📚 Documentation Access